The Emotional Vampire. Narcissist. Sociopath. These special creatures may fall under the ‘guise of many a name but do not be fooled.

 Once they have you in their clutches, escape can seem impossible but the harsh truth is that there is no way to have a healthy relationship with an Emotional Vampire.
 Just remember that you do have a choice.
 As daunting as it may be, I promise that there is a light at the end of the tunnel.
 I won’t pretend that it’s an easy move to make nor without repercussion but it may well save your sanity and even your life.

 Smear campaigns often come at the moment of panic for the Narcissist.
 When there is a risk that you may actually ‘out’ them, leave or reveal the truth, they will incite a tireless, hurtful campaign against you and everything you love, with their only goal being to discredit and humiliate the victim as much as possible.
-They will make this their sole mission; trying to defend yourself against this slanderous injustice is futile.
+They will make this their sole mission; trying to defend yourself against this slanderous injustice and libel is futile.
 Even after years of no contact, they will persist, baiting you with untruths and telling anybody who will listen how awful you are but stay strong.
 Cutting them off tends to escalate this as they cannot stand to be out of control but cutting off all contact with the Narcissist is the only way to truly break free.

 If you find yourself stuck next to a ‘Negative Nancy’, the best thing to do is simply refuse to entertain their whiny ways, steer the conversation on to a more positive topic or failing that, go and hide in the stationery cupboard for while.
 (I jest, of course.
 Your boss may not approve of this one!)